nogibjj/rmr62_azure_databricks/README.md

-## SQLite ETL (Extract, Transform, Load) CI (Continuous Intrigation) Framework
+## Azure DataBricks MySQL ETL (Extract, Transform, Load), CI (Continuous Intrigation), CLI
 ### By Rakeen Rouf
 [![CI](https://github.com/nogibjj/rmr_62_sqlite-lab/actions/workflows/cicd.yml/badge.svg)](https://github.com/nogibjj/rmr_62_sqlite-lab/actions/workflows/cicd.yml)

-This project serves as a comprehensive showcase of a custom Command Line Interface (CLI) tool tailored for seamless data management.
+This project serves as a comprehensive showcase of a custom Command Line Interface (CLI) tool tailored for seamless data management using a SQL warehouse on Azure Databricks.
 It seamlessly handles the Extract, Transform, and Load (ETL) process, efficiently transferring data into a SQLite database.
 In addition, this repository exemplifies crucial CRUD (Create, Read, Update, Delete) operations, offering a holistic understanding of database management.

 Explore the power of this custom CLI, empowering users to effortlessly handle data, from acquisition to advanced database operations.